Short Sale Process Is Alternative To Foreclosure For Homeowners

 - McHenry County

 Most Frequently Asked Questions On Short Sale Process

 Here are most commonly asked questions about the short sale process:

 - When should I stop paying my mortgage?

-- If your credit isn’t bad, and you can afford to pay the mortgage, you may want to continue to pay, as any additional late payments reflect poorly on your credit.
+- If your credit isn’t bad, and you can afford to pay the mortgage, you may want to continue to pay, as any additional late payments reflect poorly on your credit

 QUESTION; How does a short sale affect my credit?